wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### APPLICATION_BASELINE_SOURCECODE_REPOSITORY

-If you are deploying a virgin application, you can set this to "JOOMLA:{latest_version}", "WORDPRESS", "DRUPAL:{latest_version}" or "MOODLE"
+If you are deploying a virgin application, you can set this to
+"JOOMLA:{latest_version}"
+"WORDPRESS"
+"DRUPAL:{latest_version}"
+"MOODLE"

 -----